-We fish and look after nearly 20 miles of water among the chalk streams of Southern England.
+We fish and look after nearly 20 miles of water among the chalk streams of Hampshire and Wiltshire in Southern England.

-One of the world’s oldest fishing organisations, we’re fly fishers focused on trout and grayling on the Itchen, Alre, Upper Test, Avon and Wylye.
+One of the world’s oldest fly fishing clubs, we focus on trout and grayling on the Itchen, Alre, Upper Test, Avon and Wylye.

 While much of our river fishing is catch and release for wild fish, we have some productive stocked beats and two lakes stocked with rainbows.